DedSecInside/TorBot/README.md

 6. Crawl custom domains
 7. Check if the link is live
 8. Built-in Updater
-9. Build visual tree of link relationship that can be quickly viewed or saved to an image file
+9. Build visual tree of link relationship that can be quickly viewed or saved to an file

 ...(will be updated)